 During the physical examination, doctors examine the head and neck for signs of disorders that may cause eye redness, such as runny nose and cough that may indicate an upper respiratory infection or allergy or a rash that may indicate shingles (herpes zoster infection).

 The eye examination is the most important part of the physical examination.
 Doctors check the person's eye and the area around the eye for injuries or swelling.
 They check the person's vision (with glasses or contacts if the person wears them), pupil size and response to a light, and eye movement.

-Doctors use a slit lamp (an instrument that enables a doctor to examine the eye under high magnification) to examine the eye.
+Doctors use a slit lamp (an instrument that enables a doctor to examine the eye under high magnification—Fig. 2: What Is a Slit Lamp?) to examine the eye.
 Doctors put a drop of anesthetic and then a drop of fluorescein stain in the eye to diagnose corneal disorders.
-While the eye is anesthetized, pressure inside the eye (intraocular pressure) is often measured (called tonometry—see see Tonometry).
+While the eye is anesthetized, pressure inside the eye (intraocular pressure) is often measured (called tonometry—see Tonometry).

 If pain develops in the affected eye (particularly if it is shut at this time) when a light is shined in the unaffected eye, the problem may be anterior uveitis or a corneal disorder.
 The use of an anesthetic makes the examination easier, and the person's response to the anesthetic may be a clue to the diagnosis.
 Anesthetic eye drops do not relieve pain that is caused by glaucoma, uveitis, or scleritis.

 |PrintOpen table in new window